adam-palmer1/subghz/README.md

 After capturing the RAW signal for the light on/off button, I upload the file to https://lab.flipp.dev/pulse-plotter so that I can visualize it.

-We see a series of 30 pulses for each button press, of two separate sizes short pulses (representing 0) and long pulses (representing 1).
+We see a series of 30 pulses for each button press, of two separate sizes.
+The short pulses represent 0 and the long pulses represent 1.

 The short pulses are on for roughly 380us and off for 1080us.
-The long pulses are reversed - on for roughly 380us and off for roughly 1080us.
+The long pulses are reversed.

-We see a short pulse (380us) followed by roughly 5130us of silence before the command is issued.
+First, we see a short pulse (380us) followed by roughly 5130us of silence before the command is issued.

 As there's only 30 pulses for a button press, we can write out the bitstream manually: `111000011011111001110101101010`